dnlsyfq/py_sets/README.md

-nums.union(nums) //The union operator | combines two sets to form a new one containing items in either. nums.intersection(nums) //The intersection operator & gets items only in both. nums.difference(nums) //The difference operator - gets items exist in the first set but not in the second.
+nums.union(nums) //The union operator | combines two sets to form a new one containing items in either. nums.intersection(nums) //The intersection operator & gets items only in both. nums.difference(nums) //The difference operator - gets items exist in the first set but not in the second. nums.symmetric_difference(nums) // Show only the names who only appear in one of the lists

 //The symmetric difference operator ^ gets items in either set, but not both.

 first = {1, 2, 3, 4, 5, 6}